Amirmoh10/CareerFoundry-Frontend-Challenge/README.md

   - Course price in the correct currency based on the user's geolocation( USD is used for any country outside the EU).
   - Next course start date.
   - Following future start dates.
-- ✅ Messages should be sent/received through our SocketClient.

 ## Potential improvements